dotnet/docs/docs/framework/wcf/sending-and-receiving-faults.md

  The following code example shows how to handle SOAP fault exceptions in a basic client application, including a declared fault and an undeclared fault.

 > [!NOTE]
 >  This sample code does not use the `using` construct.
 Because closing channels can throw exceptions, it is recommended that applications create a WCF client first, and then open, use, and close the WCF client in the same try block.
-For details, see [WCF Client Overview](../../../docs/framework/wcf/wcf-client-overview.md) and [Avoiding Problems with the Using Statement](../../../docs/framework/wcf/samples/avoiding-problems-with-the-using-statement.md).
+For details, see [WCF Client Overview](../../../docs/framework/wcf/wcf-client-overview.md) and [Use Close and Abort to release WCF client resources](../../../docs/framework/wcf/samples/use-close-abort-release-wcf-client-resources.md).

  [!code-csharp[FaultContractAttribute#3](../../../samples/snippets/csharp/VS_Snippets_CFX/faultcontractattribute/cs/client.cs#3)]
  [!code-vb[FaultContractAttribute#3](../../../samples/snippets/visualbasic/VS_Snippets_CFX/faultcontractattribute/vb/client.vb#3)]